SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 ### output_swap
 The output_swap option is not available on tinyAVR devices; each comparator can only output to a single pin.
-On some parts, there are multiple output pin options (don't be too jealous - all three of their comparators to choose betweeen the same 2 pins.
+On some parts, there are multiple output pin options (don't be too jealous - all three of their comparators to choose between the same 2 pins.
 Which are also the pins that the ZCD's use.)

 ### output_initval
 Initial state the comparator output pin has when initialized.